codurance/site/_posts/2018-09-18-the-functional-style-part-4.md

 ---
 # First-Class Functions II: Filter, Reduce & more.

-In the previous article I introduced the concept of first-class functions and lambdas, and demonstrated the technique of 'mapping' a function over an array as an alternative to explicit iteration.
+In the previous article I introduced the concept of first-class functions and lambdas, demonstrated the technique of 'mapping' a function over an array and advanced it as an alternative to explicit iteration.
 I went on to assert that the majority of the loops we write are either for that purpose of mapping one type of array into another, or they are for filtering elements from an array, searching for elements in an array, sorting them, or accumulating totals.
 I promised to show examples of all these.
 I’d better make good on my promise, so to begin I'm going to plunder classical antiquity for an example.